williaz/TechRefresher/Core_Spring.md

 - The process itself is fixed; it never changes.

 ### What is a callback?
 What are the three JdbcTemplate callback interfaces that can be used with queries?
 What is each used for?
 (You would not have to remember the interface names in the exam, but you should know what they do if you see them in a code sample).
-- a callback, also known as a "call-after"[1] function, is any executable code that is passed as an argument to other code; that other code is expected to call back (execute) the argument at a given time.
+- a callback, also known as a "call-after" function, is any executable code that is passed as an argument to other code; that other code is expected to call back (execute) the argument at a given time.
 This execution may be immediate as in a synchronous callback, or it might happen at a later time as in an asynchronous callback.
 - ResultSetExtractor: Allows for processing of an entire result set, possibly consisting multiple rows of data, at once.
 - RowCallbackHandler: Allows for processing rows in a result set one by one typically accumulating some type of result.
 - RowMapper: Allows for processing rows in a result set one by one and creating a Java object for each row.